ripienaar/free-for-dev/README.md

   * http://seafile.com/ - Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
   * https://sameroom.io/ - Free for unlimited users with some feature limitations
   * https://yammer.com/ - Private social network standalone or for MS Office 365.
 Free, just a bit less admin tools and users management features
-  * https://www.blockspring.com/ - Share scripts with anyone on your team: cross language and with spreadsheet users.
-Free for 5 million runs/month
   * https://helpmonks.com/ - Shared inbox for teams, free for Open Source and non-profit organizations
   * http://typetalk.in/ - Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * https://talky.io/ - Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required